IBM/TAT-Banking/README.md

 ### 3. Install Manifest tool

 For TAT Banking we use a manifest tool to create multi-architecture images, the manifest-tool is a command line utility that implements a portion of the client side of the Docker registry v2.2 API for interacting with manifest objects in a registry conforming to that specification.
 The manifest tool can be installed on Linux on x86, Linux on IBM Z, or on LinuxONE.
+If you are comfortable with buildah or buildx then feel free to use either one of them to create your multi-architecture images.

-To install the manifest tool, please follow the installation steps [here](http://containerz.blogspot.com/2016/07/multi-arch-registry.html).
+To install the manifest tool, please follow the installation steps [here](http://containerz.blogspot.com/2016/07/multi-arch-registry.html) before moving to the next step.

 ### 4. Create Multi-architecture Images for TAT-Banking